 There are a number of exemptions and allowances available that can reduce the amount of tax.

 Inheritance Tax is a tax on the value of your estate once any debts have been taken off.
 It is paid by the person that has died and must be paid before probate is issued.
 There are a number of allowances and exemptions that can reduce the amount of tax paid.

 Each person has an Inheritance Tax allowance known as the Nil Rate Band which is currently £325,000.
-In addition, each person that meets the qualification criteria has an extra allowance called Residence Nil Rate Band.
-This is worth £150,000 in 2019/20 and will increase to £175,000 on 6 April 2020.
+In addition, each person that meets the qualification criteria has an extra allowance called Residence Nil Rate Band and this is currently worth £175,000.
 This means each person potentially has £500,000 free of Inheritance Tax before applying any other exemptions.
 A surviving spouse or civil partner can claim the unused Nil Rate Band of their deceased spouse or civil partner which means they can potentially have £1,000,000 before tax is due.

 How will tax planning help?

 Planning for Inheritance Tax can ensure that you receive all of the available tax allowances and exemptions.
 Planning early enough can save a significant amount of tax.

 What happens if I do not plan for Inheritance Tax?

 Certain allowances such as the Residence Nil Rate Band have a qualification criteria that must be met before it can be claimed.
 Other allowances such as business property relief can very easily be lost if careful attention is not paid to it.